The AI Governance Gap: Why Your Model's Guardrails Won't Save You

 Telemetry for the full picture.
 Individual interactions can look fine while the aggregate goes wrong.
 Drift, emerging jailbreak campaigns, a slow rise in hallucination rate after a model version bump, one business unit's agent quietly accumulating permissions: these are population-level signals.
 You only see them if every interaction flows into a system built to correlate them.
 KPMG's report wasn't sunk by one bad citation; it was sunk by a fabrication rate of nearly 90%, which any automated citation-verification pass over the aggregate would have caught before publication.

 Real-time interception for the kill switch.
-This is the depth almost everyone skips.
-Logging tells you what happened.
 Governance requires the ability to act on what is happening: to sit in the request path and stop an action before it executes.
 An observability layer that can only report yesterday's disaster is a historian.
 A governance layer must be a gatekeeper: every tool call, every outbound message, every database write from an AI agent passes through a checkpoint that has both the visibility to evaluate it and the authority to block it.
-Replit's agent ran destructive SQL against production because nothing sat between the agent and the database.
-The instruction not to do it was in the prompt.
-The permission to do it was in the credentials.
-Governance lives in the gap between those two things.
-Maximum observability is not surveillance overhead.
-It's the precondition for every other control in this article existing at all.

 4. When it's time to pull the plug, rules beat AI, and DAGs beat everything

 Suppose you've built the interception layer.
 Something goes wrong at 2 a.m.
-What decides to pull the plug?
+What decides to pull the trigger?

 The design principle: AI for judgment, DAGs for enforcement.
 Use models where ambiguity genuinely requires them: flagging, scoring, triaging for human review.
 But the final authority that stops an action must be deterministic, fast, and boring.
 Boring is a feature in a kill switch.